 Sonar Sensors & Alarm

-High-pitched sound alarm to alert people around and send the signal to control center when sonar sensors detected TARS is being lifted.
+High-pitched sound alarm to alert people around and send the signal to control center when sonar sensors detects TARS being lifted.

-LEDs will blink, ON and OFF to display the status of turning signals on TARS to inform people around.
+LEDs will blink, ON and OFF to display the status of TARS to inform people around.